Short course: Introduction to Statistics -

 - understand the role of statistical methods in randomised trials

-- present quantitative data using appropriate displays, tabulations and summaries
+- describe the various types of data and how they are summarised using appropriate displays, tabulations and summaries

 - understand sampling variation and the role of statistical methods in quantifying variation, setting confidence limits, and testing hypotheses

 - select and use appropriate statistical methods in the analysis of simple datasets

 - understand and interpret output from statistical analyses

 - understand the statistical concepts that underpin sample size calculations and be able to perform simple sample size calculations

 - explain the concepts of correlation, linear regression and logistic regression